backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/DVA - Question Areas.md

 - Lambda @edge is used for low latency

 - For **pagination** so that the CLI doesn't time out if there are a lot of items we use `--page-size` and `--max-items`
+- *Query with eventually consistent reads consumes the least amount of RCU*.
+	- As compared to any scan operation or strongly consistent reads combination.
+- In *EBS and Lambda* you can deploy either a **jar or a zip** file.
+- **A subnet can only be associated with one route table at a time.**
+- The **IAM policy simulator** *evaluates the policies* that you choose and *determines the effective permissions* for each of the actions that you specify.
+	- The simulator uses the same policy evaluation engine that is used during real requests to AWS services.
+- We can use **CloudFormation Parameters** with **System Manager parameters (SSM)**.
+	- CloudFormation will fetch values stored against these keys in Systems Manager in your account and use them for the current stack operation.
+-